thws-idee/runnercalculator/README.md

-# FIRST Runner Calculator
+# SECOND Runner Calculator

-A web application for calculating personalized training paces based on the FIRST (Furman Institute of Running and Scientific Training) methodology.
+A web application for calculating personalized training paces based on the SECOND (Furman Institute of Running and Scientific Training) methodology.

-## About FIRST Methodology
+## About SECOND Methodology

-The FIRST (Furman Institute of Running and Scientific Training) running program, also known as the "Run Less, Run Faster" method, was developed by researchers at Furman University.
+The SECOND (Furman Institute of Running and Scientific Training) running program, also known as the "Run Less, Run Faster" method, was developed by researchers at Furman University.
 It's designed to help runners improve performance with just three key running workouts per week, supplemented by cross-training activities.

 The three key workouts are: